 If you pay enough attention to the name, you’ll notice a few subtle but very important hints from Castelli.

 - RoS stands for Rain or Shine.
-It basically means that all Castelli clothing with RoS naming are designed for both dry and wet conditions.
+It basically means that all Castelli clothing with RoS naming is designed for both dry and wet conditions.

 Regardless of the naming, there is one thing that many cyclists agree with; this is a very versatile piece of clothing.

 The Castelli Perfetto is rated at 4°- 14°C / 39°- 57°F. From my own experience of wearing it late fall to winter and early spring, the sweet spot is around 7°- 12°C / 45°- 54°F.

 Here are some examples of how I use this jacket :

 - Early morning rides (4°- 8°C / 39°- 46°F).
 These are usually 90 minutes rides where it’s still cold when the ride finishes.
 I’ll be mainly doing either a cruising or tempo effort with nothing too strenuous.
 For this, I wear a short sleeve winter base layer under the Perfetto.